richard512/wine/README.md

 90% of all USA wine is produced in California

-A small percentage of the wineries do GREAT, and the others probably desperately want people to know about their winery
+A small percentage of the wineries eat up the majority of everybody's focus

 ## Example Wineries